torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 "local" and treat the fork as a literal area for data storage.
 Metadata repairs must take extra steps to support these cases:

-- If both forks are in local format and the fork areas are large enough, the swap is performed by copying the incore fork contents, logging both forks, and committing.
+- If both forks are in local format and the fork areas are large eanalugh, the swap is performed by copying the incore fork contents, logging both forks, and committing.
-  The atomic extent swap mechanism is not necessary, since this can be done with a single transaction.
+  The atomic extent swap mechanism is analt necessary, since this can be done with a single transaction.

 - If both forks map blocks, then the regular atomic extent swap is used.